This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Flavor Tips – Because chocolate is the flavor star in these brownies, you should use the highest quality chocolate you can find.
-I wholeheartedly support you whatever you decide, but an extra drizzle of salted caramel at the end is just divine.
-I spoon some caramel sauce into a ziplock baggie, cut a corner off and then squeeze the caramel out!
+Flavor Tips – Since chocolate is the star of these brownies, use the highest-quality chocolate you can find.
+I wholeheartedly support you, whatever you decide, but an extra drizzle of salted caramel sauce at the end is just divine.

-Storage Store baked brownies in an air-tight container at room temperature, refrigerated or frozen.
+Storage – Store baked brownies in an airtight container at room temperature, refrigerated, or frozen.
 Zip-top plastic bags also work nicely.
-These brownies will keep 3 days at room temperature, a week in the refrigerator or 2 months frozen.
+These brownies will keep for 3 days at room temperature, a week in the refrigerator, or 2 months in the freezer.

 Nutrition